 Growth Mindset.
 Don’t forget to begin the year off right with the use of a growth mindset.
 Using close reads, reinforcing with posters, and continually using effort rubrics will get your school year and the fall season off to just the right start!

 Yes, we’re getting up early and get tired from being on our feet all day.
 Being a teacher has its own rewards.
+If you need a little motivation, inspiring mentors always help or get this “Four Happy Teacher Habits” free download!
 We get to play with fun and creative lessons every day AND receive the joy of smiles and hugs.
 That’s being teacher!